-BORAX FRANCAIS: Expertise: With a long-standing history in Dunkirk, Borax France converts boron oxides into speciality borates.
+Expertise: With a long-standing history in Dunkirk, Borax France converts boron oxides into speciality borates.
 Project under review: In terms of historical business, the site has developed boric acids for the cathode market and is studying the installation of a new dedicated line.
 The group is studying the feasibility of opening a line for the production of up to 12,000 T of lithium hydroxide per year, an essential component in the manufacture of electric batteries.
 The current study is looking at the best options for integrating the new service, in order to optimise water consumption and meet CO2 emissions reduction criteria.

+SUEZ:

-ERAMET - SUEZ: Expertise: ERAMET - SUEZ - Lithium-ion battery recycling Eramet, Europe's leading mining company and metallurgist, and Suez, a leader in circular solutions for water and waste, have chosen Dunkirk as their joint recycling factory for lithium-ion electric vehicle batteries.
-Production is due to start in 2025, subject to the final investment decision.
-The two partners are combining their expertise: Suez specialises in the collection, sorting, preparation, dismantling and recycling of battery waste while Eramet deals with strategic battery metal recycling technology.
-The aim of the project is to make Dunkirk the home of two facilities: - An "upstream" factory for the dismantling and production of blackmass, a metallic concentrate of nickel, cobalt, manganese, lithium and graphite.
-Commissioning is set for 2025. - "downstream" hydrometallurgy factory for the extraction and purification of strategic metals from blackmass.
-Operations are due to begin in 2027. modules per vear 50 kt Equivalent of 200,000 electric vehicle batteries 8 hectares
+Expertise: Lithium-ion battery recycling Project: SUEZ, a leader in circular solutions for water and waste, have chosen Dunkirk as their recycling factory for lithium-ion electric vehicle batteries.
+In fact, SUEZ have expertise in the collection, sorting, preparation, dismantling and recycling of battery waste.
+The project is to make Dunkirk the home of the dismantling factory and the production site for blackmass, a metallic concentrate of nickel, cobalt, manganese, lithium and graphite.
+Completion dates: Commissioning is set for 2026.

+modules per year 50 kt of battery dulos per vear Equivalent of 200,000 electric vehicle batteries